avodonosov/hashver-maven-plugin/README.md

 hash code of the module sources and its dependency tree (in the spirit of the Nix package manager).

 The goal is to avoid rebuild of modules which are not changed.
-Without the instability of the SNAPSHOT- versions and without manual version management (like version propagation through the dependency tree).
+Without splitting into multiple repositories, manual version management and the instability of the SNAPSHOT versions.

 Mostly oriented to speedup CI server builds.

 ![Maven Central](https://img.shields.io/maven-central/v/pro.avodonosov/hashver-maven-plugin)